 I can't stop thinking about neurodisease patients and families struggling without answers.
 You may already know this, but neurological diseases are common and nearly impossible to treat with modern tools.
 This is for one, singular reason: we have no way of measuring therapeutic success or failure.
 No way of knowing when therapies work or don't work.
 No feedback loop.
 Today's best solution is to watch for long-term changes in patient behavior, which is subjective, inconsistent, and subtle.

-Next, I wondered if this limitation could somehow be part of the solution...
-If we can only measure consequence, could we look at behavioral consequences within the brain?
-How one neuron is supposed to talk to another neuron, and where communication breaks down?
-This is the rationale behind a new kind of imaging: Evoked Potential Tomography (EPT).
+Next, I wondered how we could possibly measure the brain's traffic: how one neuron speaks with another neuron and where communication might break down.
+This is the rationale behind a new kind of imaging technique: Evoked Potential Tomography (EPT).
 Over the past 5 years, I've developed EPT specifically to measure inter-neuron behaviors that: accurately differentiate diseases, objectively measure patient improvement/decline, and increase our fundamental understanding of brain function.

 To solve this imaging problem, I had to rethink how we see the brain.
 EPT rests on three ideas that opened my eyes: